 Ruthlessly Buried History of Dalits Beneath My City – Kammatipaadam

 A good amount of hits in the 80s belonged to the supremely creative director Priyadarshan.
-But if you give a closer inspection to his lead characters, you will find one thing in common-an “upper middle class” jobless lad struggling to support his family.
+But if you give a closer inspection to his lead characters, you will find one thing in common- an “upper middle class” jobless lad struggling to support his family.

 In the 1950s, when the EMS government ruled Kerala, lands were given for free to the underprivileged and homeless, mostly the Dalit community, under the Land Reforms Act.
 But with real estate skyrocketing and Ernakulam gaining recognition as a metro city, the Dalits were forced to sell their land to the real estate mafia.
+It is this lesser-known story of oppression and deceit that director Rajeev Ravi throws light on.

 The entire film can be broken down into three elements –

 i] A saga of friendship and homeland; this element undoubtedly forms the crux of the entire film.
 Childhood friends Krishna (an upper caste) and Ganga (a lower caste) are introduced to violence at a very young age and over the years it becomes a part of their lives and also the reason for their deteriorating friendship.
+But the only thing that still connects them is their love for their homeland, Kammatipaadam, where they spent a major portion of their life playing, fighting, and killing.

 ii] The still persisting evils of caste-based oppression (apart from being tormented by the real-estate mafia) are thoughtfully put in certain scenes.
 For instance, there is a moment in the movie where a young Anitha comes to Krishna’s window medicines without stepping inside his house and is later shooed away by his sister.

 iii] Evolution of a city from its lush green serene past to the concrete jungle it has now become.
-On his way back home, Krishna says to his Northie friend “Gauv Nahi Sheher” (Not village, it’s a city) when he inquires about Krishna’s hometown.
+On his way back home, Krishna says to his Northie friend “Gauv Nahi Sheher” (Not village, it’s a city) when he inquiries about Krishna’s hometown.

 The supporting casts (Balan and Ganga’s father and grandfather and others) included a bunch of actors who contributed to making the film as realistic as possible.